I was trying to insert a few global environment variables to every container running, so one of the options was

 - You need to define

-envFromon each deployment or pod you want to inject the variables.
+envFromon each deployment or pod you want to insert the variables.